-Because it makes me a stronger photographer.
-I found that after 15 years shooting digital my field-work attitude had shifted for the worse; I became accustomed to the high FPS my Nikons could turn over, became lazy when bracketing for HDR, began to abuse high ISO and just accepted the grain in all weather.
-I’d leave my tripod at home and just make do with image stabilistion.
+After 15 years shooting digital, my field-work attitude had shifted for the worse; I became accustomed to the high FPS my Nikons could turn over, became lazy when bracketing for HDR, began to abuse high ISO, just accepting the grain in all weather.
+I’d even leave my tripod at home and just make do with image stabilistion.
 Above all, I’d become lazy, relying on technology to finish a process I’d start in my mind.
 I didn't start like that during my analog days; back then it was sacrilege to 'fill the buffer', as it were - we thought, composed, and captured with each and every click.
 Romanticised maybe, but true.

 So I changed.

 Capturing one solid image for a collection is pretty easy, anyone can take a great image with a bit of skill, practise, and luck.
 Seriously, anyone.
 Two great images - still not hard and sometimes they even look good together.
 Three, four, and five start taxing the cranium; you need to start thinking ahead, above, and beyond.
 You start to sweat.
 Working up to ten images takes dedication, time, and skill, but once you have your collection, you get a real sense of achievement.

 Forcing ourselves to select a limited number of images amongst an infinite number of possibilities enables us to think deeper about our photography, it gives us motivation and focus during times of lack-luster malaise, and it aligns our thoughts, encouraging exploration and thematic expression in collections.

 IOIMG isn't typically about obsessive image matching for competitions or exhibitions (although I'd go so far as to say the images in your collections should, in some way, compliment each other), nor is it particularly constrained when choosing subjects or themes for image pools; I like to use IOIMG as more of a guiding principle designed to help maintain standards and encourage exploration in my photography as I explore the many different avenues within the discipline.